-They are the perfect addition to many dishes, and are often used as a base flavor for things like soups (and of course Slow Cooker French Onion Soup) and casseroles and of course perfect for topping Hamburgers!
+They are the perfect addition to many dishes, and are often used as a base flavor for things like soups (and of course Slow Cooker French Onion Soup) and casseroles and of course perfect for topping Hamburgers or a classic pierogi!

 Some of my favorite uses for caramelized onions include caramelized onion dip or caramelized onion pizza (with brie… and balsamic reduction so good right?!)!
 I find the sweetness from the onions pairs perfectly with a salty or meaty dish!
 They really take any dish from ordinary to extraordinary!

 How to Caramelize Onions

 When you make caramelized onions, they release their sugars which then caramelize, creating a sweet yet savory addition to many dishes such as burgers, steaks, or even your favorite soup recipes!

 The real key to amazing caramelized onions is low and slow.
 Just add some heat, some butter, and lots of time!